-- Deploying on-site renewable energy at retail branches and commercial buildings globally;
+- Installing on-site renewable energy at retail branches and commercial buildings;

-- Executing Power Purchase Agreements (PPAs) to support the development of new renewable energy projects on grids from which we purchase energy; and
+- Executing Power Purchase Agreements (PPAs) and green power supply contracts to support the development of new renewable energy projects on grids from which we purchase energy; and

-- Purchasing Renewable Energy Certificates (RECs) to green our remaining electricity supply.
+- Purchasing Renewable Energy Certificates (RECs) to green our electricity supply.

 JPMorgan Chase manages a broad range of ESG matters.
 This report provides information about our approach to and performance on ESG matters that we and our stakeholders view as among the most important to our business.